Back to home

 Start short (3–5 seconds).
 Validate subject framing and motion before extending or chaining clips.

-3. Write the prompt (structure below)
+3. Write and optimize the prompt

 4. Generate, review, iterate